PSHE

 Implementation- What will it look like?

-Visitors are invited into assemblies to give talks and sessions around various topics such as road safety- Slow Down for Bobby and Bully Busters.
+Visitors are invited into assemblies to give talks and sessions around various topics such as road safety- Slow Down for Bobby, My BNK (Financial understanding) and Bully Busters.
 For sensitive issue against tackling stereotypes of refugees, we invite the Red Cross in.
 Lessons from the Red Cross about First Aid are also taught by staff based on key skills and knowledge from Reception to Year 6.
 Also, we have celebrated internet safety day, Neurodiversity week and dementia awareness workshops.

 Impact